 Encouraging and rewarding students helps to develop self-esteem and promote positive behaviour.
 Staff recognise the value of praise which may be in the form of verbal comments, written comments or by the use of the school's reward system.
 The rewards system provides students with the opportunity to 'build up' a number of stamps within their Student Diaries on a daily basis.
-Students will receive a stamp in the space provided on each page of the diary, provided they achieve success in ALL of the following criteria during their lesson:
+Students will receive a stamp in the space provided on each page of the diary, provided they achieve success in following our 3 simple rules: